 Jessica is in a wheelchair and her first day at school is very disappointing.
-She thought she’d make lots of friends with her box and her bear so the next day she put cupcakes in her box.
-Not even a thank you.
-Jessica just wanted to disappear into her box.
-Which turned out to be a great way to start a hide and seek game with a new friend.
+She thinks she’d make lots of friends with her box and her bear which doesn’t happen so the next day she puts cupcakes in her box.
+But no one says thank you.
+Jessica wants to disappear into her box.
+This actually turns out to be a great way to start a hide-and-seek game with a new friend.

 Zoom! by Robert Munsch, illustrated by Michael Martchenko

 Lauretta’s 92-speed wheelchair gets her a speeding ticket!
-Which makes her parents tell her she needs a slower chair.
+Her parents tell her she needs a slower chair.
 But when she speedily gets her brother to the hospital, her parents change their mind.